Scheidt-BachmannDeveloperSK/entervoCheckoutPlugin-Android-3rdParty/README.md

 plugin.setRegion( "DE");
 ```

-The above code snippet will set the plugin UI language to _German_, no matter what the settings on the device look like.
-If there is currently no localization available for the language specified, the plugin will revert back to the default language and raise a corresponding error notifying the host app about this.
+The above code snippet will tell the plugin to use German date format, no matter what other settings the device might have.